scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   20-Oct-2003
     -   Windows XP & 2000 insist on having (what cygwin describes as) the execute bit of the file set.
-So FontForge now sets execute permissions on ttf, otf and pfb fonts on the cygwin platform.
+So websharpstudios now sets execute permissions on ttf, otf and pfb fonts on the cygwin platform.
     -   If a menu was so big that it had to be positioned over the menubar (instead of above or below it), and the user clicked on